-The Company has experienced net losses and negative cash flows from operating activities since its inception, and as of December 31, 2015 and December 31, 2014, had an accumulated deficit of \$129,008 and \$101,753, respectively.
+The Company has experienced net losses and negative cash flows from operating activities since its inception, and as of December 31, 2016 and December 31, 2015, had an accumulated deficit of \$223,184 and \$129,008, respectively.
 The Company expects to continue to incur net losses in the foreseeable future.
-A successful transition to attaining profitable operations is dependent upon achieving a level of revenues adequate to support the Company's cost structure.
+A successful transition to profitable operations is dependent upon achieving a level of revenues adequate to support the Company's cost structure.

+The Company believes that its cash and cash equivalents at December 31, 2016, together with expected cash inflows from the commercialization of Xtampza will enable the Company to fund its operating expenses, debt service and capital expenditure requirements into 2019.
 The Company may never achieve profitability, and unless and until it does, the Company will continue to need to raise additional cash.
 Management intends to fund future operations through additional private or public debt or equity offerings, and may seek additional capital through arrangements with strategic partners or from other sources.
-The Company believes that its existing cash and cash equivalents, including the net proceeds from its January 2016 follow-on offering, will be sufficient to fund operations and future growth initiatives for at least the next twelve months; however, there can be no assurance that the Company will be successful in achieving its projections, reducing costs, or raising additional funds with terms acceptable to the Company.
 If the Company is unable to obtain financing or increase profitability, the related lack of liquidity will have a material adverse effect on the Company's operations and future prospects.